espoirMur/my-blog-gastby/content/draft-blogs/some-projects-you-can-contribute-to-in-hackerfordev/index.md

 The project name is a concatenation of chat and statistics.

 It is a python3 project  that convert chat logs from various messaging platforms into pandas DataFrames.
 It can also generate histograms and word clouds from the chat logs.
-If you are  an intermediate python developer who are interest in data, NLP and text analysis this can help you to forge you knowledge in those topic.
+If you are  an intermediate python developer who are interest in data, NLP and text analysis this can help you to forge you knowledge in those topics.
 It can help you to find the most active users, get the most topics your friends are discussing about in a Whatsapp group or a telegram channel.

 _Tech Stack used_: